sreejaputhumana/Histopathology-Image-Classification/README.md

 # Results

-The models was evaluated on a held-out validation set using accuracy and confusion matrices.
+The models were evaluated on a held-out validation set using accuracy and confusion matrices.
 The confusion matrix provides insight into class-wise prediction behavior and highlights potential sources of misclassification.
 Among the evaluated architectures, the Swin Transformer achieved the strongest validation performance for patch-level benign vs malignant classification.
 Class-wise behavior was assessed using a confusion matrix to verify that performance was not driven by a single class.

 To improve interpretability, Grad-CAM visualizations were generated for selected validation images.
 The heatmaps highlight spatially localized regions within each